Marmeus/mad-hyperv/README.md

 Furthermore, I created a [small hacking path](./WRITEUP.md) to become Domain Admin in this environment in several ways, starting as a local user named "auditor".

-## 1.1.
-Requirements
+# Requirements

-- A Windows system with at least 8GB of RAM.
+- A Windows system with at least 8GB of RAM and Windows Hyper-V capabilities.

 # Active Directory Vulnerabilities
 - Vulnerable Service